Square Miles: 689 (including Navy Base and Tyndall AFB)

 Springfield has grown into a thriving, mainly residential, city with an up-to-date water and sewer system, City Hall, innovative police and fire departments, a rentable community center, two beautiful walking parks, boat ramp access to Martin Lake, sports field, playground and a sports complex with two baseball fields and a soccer field.

 Due to its unique natural and social assets, Mexico Beach’s economy is almost entirely dependent on tourism.
-The City’s beautiful, pristine beaches are also the safest in the area due to the lack of rip currents, which are prevented by a sandbar that parallels the beach, adding to its attractiveness for those who like water activities.
-In addition to the beautiful public beaches, the City of Mexico Beach features an 823 foot long wooden pier and a new, state-of-the-art, three-ramp boat ramp on the canal, which allows boaters direct access to some of the best fishing spots in the Gulf.
-A canal upgrade was just finished that improved the seawall, walkways and added multiple boat slips for more to enjoy.
+The City’s beautiful, pristine beaches are also the safest in the area due to the lack of rip currents, which are prevented by a sand bar that parallels the beach, adding to its attractiveness for those who like water activities.
+In addition to the beautiful public beaches, the City of Mexico Beach is working on developing a state-of-the art fishing pier that will feature many amenities that fishermen and beachgoers will be able to utilize and enjoy.
+A three bay public boat ramp on the canal allows boaters direct access to some of the best fishing locations in the Gulf.
+The City recently completed a canal upgrade which improved seawalls, walkways and boat slips that are available for both short and long term periods.

 The 3.5 miles of U.S. Highway 98, which run parallel to the Gulf of Mexico, boasts zero traffic lights and a scenic, unobstructed view of the Gulf.
 While much of Mexico Beach continues to convey a predominant spirit echoing a setting from the fifties and sixties, some change has begun in the community.
 A number of townhome developments, adhering to the height limitations are emerging where 1960s block style construction once stood.
 The results are more retirement/relocation living and investment opportunities, as well as additions to the community’s vacation rental inventory.